 Breakfast and dinner are taken at the hotels, whereas lunches are generally picnics at a suitably scenic spot.

-Our tour takes us into one of the best areas in Europe for raptors, and we look for osprey, Egyptian vulture and black kite soaring over the hillsides and mountain peaks.
+Our tour takes us into one of the best areas in Europe for raptors, and we look for booted and golden eagles, Egyptian vulture and black kite soaring over the hillsides and mountain peaks.

 - Griffon vulture